karpov-sv/stdpipe/doc/detection.rst

 Detecting objects on the image
 ------------------------------

+*STDPipe* provides three functions for detecting objects on the image:

+- :func:`stdpipe.photometry.get_objects_sextractor` - based on external `SExtractor <https://github.com/astromatic/sextractor>`_ binary
+- :func:`stdpipe.photometry.get_objects_sep` - based on Python `SEP <https://github.com/kbarbary/sep>`_ library
+- :func:`stdpipe.photometry.get_objects_photutils` - based on `photutils <https://photutils.readthedocs.io/>`_ library (pure Python, no compiled dependencies)

-*STDPipe* currently contains two functions for detecting objects on the image, one based on external `SExtractor <https://github.com/astromatic/sextractor>`_ binary (:func:`stdpipe.photometry.get_objects_sextractor`), other - on Python `SEP <https://github.com/kbarbary/sep>`_ library (:func:`stdpipe.photometry.get_objects_sextractor`).
-They have mostly identical signatures and arguments, but differ in minor details like meaning of returned detection flags etc.
+The first two have mostly identical signatures and arguments, but differ in minor details like meaning of returned detection flags etc.

 The detection in both cases is based on building the noise model through (grid-based) background and background rms estimation, and then extracting the groups of connected pixels above some pre-defined threshold.
 Optionally, before the thresholding, the image may be smoothed with some small kernel in order to improve the detection of fainter objects.
 We recommend checking the `SExtractor documentation <https://sextractor.readthedocs.io/>`_ to better understand the concepts of it.